atlassian-labs/peerd/README.md

 - Capable of creating and accepting cross-account VPC peerings.
 - Capable of creating and accepting cross-region VPC peerings.
 - Capable of creating full-meshes of VPC peerings.
-- Capable of managing overlapping meshes with the use of an environment name which is used to tag peerings.
+- Overlapping meshes supported through the use of different environment names in configuration file.
 - Injects, repairs and removes routes as needed from VPC routing tables.
-- Overlapping meshes supported through the use of different environment names in configuration file.

 ### Comment on other tools